ErgoGroup

 ErgoGroup was a Nordic information technology corporation, systems integrator and consulting company headquartered in Oslo, Norway.
 The company provided services for IT operations, business solutions, outsourcing, infrastructure and consulting.
 ErgoGroup had a total of 90 offices and regional branches throughout Norway, Sweden and Finland, and was a subsidiary of Posten Norge, the Norwegian Postal Service.
-It was the second largest ICT operations company in Norway.
 The company also held partial ownership in SYSteam, TransWare, Gecko, Eiendomsverdi, Buypass, Eye-Share and Bekk Consulting.
 ErgoGroup merged with EDB Business Partner in 2010, creating EVRY.

 Organisation and services

 ErgoGroup organised its services in Norway into five business areas: IT Operations, Solutions, Regional Services, the Nordic countries|Nordic Region and Bekk Consulting.
 IT Operations work primarily with outsourcing contracts aimed at the key account market.
 This business area also had responsibility for ErgoGroup's communications services, and developed basic operating solutions that were used by all of ErgoGroup's business areas.
 Other areas covered by IT Operations were cloud computing and software as a service (SaaS), network solutions, virtualisation, security and IT surveillance.

 The second business area, Solutions, delivered software, services and business sector solutions that streamlined selected work processes within the public and private sectors.
 Examples of areas of specialisation were: finance and corporate performance management, portal, case and document handling, business consultancy and process optimisation, development, architecture and integration, electronic transactions, and information databases.

 Regional Services covered ErgoGroup's smaller businesses and businesses outside the main cities and regional centres.
 This area covered IT infrastructure, electronic collaboration, unified communications, portals, enterprise content management, enterprise resource planning, customer relationship management, mobile solutions, service-oriented architecture (SOA) and IT infrastructure library.

 In 2007, ErgoGroup bought Bekk Consulting, a Norwegian consultancy company in which ErgoGroup then had 75 per cent ownership shares and options to purchase the remaining 25 per cent within three years.
 Bekk Consulting supplied consultancy, development and management services in the following areas: process and organisational development, modernisation of professional systems, portal and self-service solutions and customised business applications.